 The Calf Canyon Fire was fueled by gusty and strong winds.
 It escaped the firefighter’s various attempts to contain it.
 On the 22nd of April 2022, The Calf Canyon Fire merged with The Hermits Peak Fire.
 Since then, the huge wildfire has damaged everything in its way.
 As of the 27th of May, the wildfire had burned over 312,000 acres and was about 47 percent contained.

 After years of adopting a policy of putting out wildfires as quickly as possible, some state and federal officials have come to the idea of prescribed burns in recent years.
-The concept of using intentional and modest controlled fires to clear vegetation and prevent future destruction from massive fires has been backed by science and history.
+Science and history have backed the concept of using intentional and modest controlled fires to clear vegetation and prevent future destruction from massive fires.
 Indigenous groups have used intentional fires for ages for the exact purpose.

 However, severe heat waves and droughts, aggravated by climate change, have made it tough to use pre-planned fires as a preventive measure.
 Due to some bureaucratic obstacles and public fear that an intentional fire could escape, forest officials have prevented the use of prescribed fires.
 Public fear has become a reality in New Mexico.